Operation Soteria Shield: Operation

 The operation was described as a "massive team effort" and highlighted the importance of interagency collaboration in protecting children and holding offenders accountable.
-On April 2025 authorities arrested 244 suspects and, in addition to the arrests, investigators seized 1,130 digital devices and 213 terabytes of data containing illicit material.
+In April 2025, authorities arrested 244 suspects and, in addition to the arrests, investigators seized 1,130 digital devices and 213 terabytes of data containing illicit material.
 The FBI and law enforcement partners stated that the operation was necessary to combat this "insidious crime" and to ensure that those who exploit children are held accountable.
 According to Plano Police Department Assistant Chief, Dan Curtis, many of the children recognized or rescued were previously unidentified and they'd never been reported missing with their abuse known to authorities.

 The U.S. Attorney’s Office for the Eastern District of Texas also participated in the operation, which led to the indictment of individuals for distributing child pornography and sexually exploiting children to produce child sexual abuse material.